kovidgoyal/calibre/bypy/README.rst

     ./setup.py linux

-The output will be in :literal:`dist`
+The output will be in :file:`dist`

 macOS